 Welcome to October on the Kauffman Fellows Podcast!
 It’s a new month, and that means we have a new guest host — Kauffman Fellow Renana Ashkenazi (KF Class 25), who is a Partner at Grove Ventures, an Israel-based firm that is devoted to early-stage investments and to building tomorrow’s market leaders.
-In case you missed it, this season of the Kauffman Fellows Podcast, produced in partnership with Mighty Capital, calls on select Kauffman Fellows as guest hosts who each deliver a mini-series (6 episodes) covering various themes of VC investing.
+This season of the Kauffman Fellows Podcast, produced in partnership with Mighty Capital, calls on select Kauffman Fellows as guest hosts who each deliver a mini-series covering various themes of VC investing.

 Conviction as an investor is something we often discuss at Kauffman Fellows.
 Often, the best investment opportunities (many of those 100x+ returns), are often the non-consensus deals and non-intuitive ideas and companies.
 Following the pack because of FOMO usually leads to average or subpar returns, and the best investors actively work to recognize and immunize themselves from a herd mentality.